StatNLP/otedama/README.md

 For instructions on how to run an example script of the entire Otedama pipeline, see example/README.txt

+##Computing Alignment Monotonicity

+A python script for computing the monotonicity of a given word alignment can be found at scripts/crossing_score.py.
+For example, you can run

+python crossing_score.py <alignment_file> none

+to obtain the total number of alignment crossings in <alignment_file>.
+Optionally, a file with alignment transformations can be specified as the second parameter.

 ## References

 #### Publications: